BWeng20/ruFSM/README.md

 Examples can be found in the `examples/` directory.

 Each datamodel has a unique ID that can be referenced in the SCXML source.
-This enables multiple datamodels to coexist in a single binary and be used in parallel.
+This enables multiple data models to coexist in a single binary and be used in parallel.

-To register new datamodels, call:
+To register new data models, call:
 ```rust
 rufsm::fsm::register_datamodel
 ```

-### Built-in Datamodels
+### Built-in Data Models

 + ECMAScript datamodel, use `datamodel="ecmascript"` (requires feature `ECMAScriptModel` feature).
 + The Null-Datamodel, use `datamodel="null"`